 DNA Skills places a significant emphasis on feedback and views the complaints process as a valuable tool to drive improvements in the quality of our services.
-The policy of DNA Skills is to respond to all suggestions, whether positive or negative, in a prompt and courteous manner.
-All complaints will be treated seriously with a full investigation process in place to seek a resolution which all parties are satisfied upon an outcome.
+We endeavour to respond to all feedback, whether positive or negative, in a prompt and courteous manner.
+All complaints will be treated seriously with a full investigation process in place, if needed, to seek a resolution which all parties are satisfied with.

 1.3 A shared responsibility

-It is important that all approved staff within a centre who are involved in the delivery of DNA Skills End-Point Assessments and/or regulated qualifications are made aware of this policy and its range of possible outcomes, should they fail to comply with DNA Skills requirements as described above.
+It is important that all staff/partners who are involved in the delivery of DNA Skills End-Point Assessments and/or regulated qualifications are made aware of this policy and its range of possible outcomes.

 1.4 Reviewing the policy

-DNA Skills takes complaints about our work, staff and apprentices, including our levels of service, very seriously.
-If you are not satisfied with any aspect of DNA Skills including staff or associates, please follow the process below for raising a complaint.
-If you are making a complaint about an experience you have had with an approved centre (as an apprentice)*, or apprenticeship End-Point assessment experience, you may also use this policy and process:
+DNA Skills takes complaints about its work, staff, and levels of service very seriously.
+If you are not satisfied with any aspect of DNA Skills e.g., due to a decision, penalty or sanction made resulting from a malpractice investigation, please follow the process below for raising a complaint.

 Wherever possible, complaints should be raised through Creatiogreen using a ‘Complaint Form’.
-Here you can detail all requested information as set out above and attached any relevant documentation.
-If this is not possible, please send details of the above to the address or email address within Section 5 of the policy, clearly marking the subject matter of your correspondence as: Complaint; this will then be directed to a member of our complaints handling team who will allocate to the correct department or member of staff.
+Here you can detail all requested information and attach any relevant documentation.
+If this is not possible, please send details of your complaint and contact details to the email address in Section 5 of this policy, clearly marking the subject matter of your correspondence as: Complaint.
+This will then be directed to the correct department or member of staff.

 2.1 Complaints Stage 1

-Complaints will go to the line manager of the individual or team that your complaint references.
-The team leader will investigate, with a target of responding to your complaint within 10 working days.
-Should the complaint not be resolved in this Stage it will then move to Stage 2.
+Complaints will go to the DNA Skills line manager of the individual or team that your complaint references.
+The line manager will investigate, with a target of responding to your complaint within 10 working days.
+Should the complaint not be resolved in this stage it will then move to stage 2.

 2.2 Complaints Stage 2

-Complaints are investigated by the Senior Manager responsible for the team that your complaint references.
-They will investigate with a target of responding to your complaint within 10 working days.
+Complaints will be escalated to and investigated by the DNA Skills General Manager.
+They will investigate with a target of responding to your complaint within an additional 10 working days.

 2.3 Complaints Stage 3

-Should a complaint reach Stage 3 they will be investigated by a Senior Manager who is independent of the individuals or team that your complaint references.
-They will investigate with a target of responding to your complaint within 10 working days.
+Should a complaint reach Stage 3 it will be investigated by an independent member of our advisory panel who is not part of the complaint, not an employee of DNA Skills and therefore able to provide objective scrutiny of a complaint.
+They will investigate with a target of responding to your complaint within an additional 10 working days.

-Your complaint and the process followed will then be reviewed to ensure that viable measures have been actioned accordingly to resolve your issue to the best of DNA Skills’ ability.
-Please note due to regulations applicable to employment law and GDPR, you may not always be informed of the outcome of your complaint if it directly applies to a member of staff.
-We will, however, strive to give you as much information as possible regarding the measures DNA Skills has taken to address your complaint.
+Please note due to regulations applicable to employment law and GDPR, you may not always be informed of the full details of the outcome.
+DNA Skills will, however, strive to give you as much information as possible regarding the measures taken to address your complaint.

-If you are intending to make a complaint about a final assessment decision, then please refer to DNA Skills Enquiries & Appeals Policy, found on our Creatiogreen Platform.
+If you are intending to make a complaint about a final assessment decision, then please refer to DNA Skills Enquiries & Appeals Policy.

-Where a complaint is made as well as, but separate from an ongoing related appeal, then the appeal will be dealt with as a priority.
+Where a complaint forms part of an ongoing appeal, then the appeal will be dealt with as a priority.